Pragya Thakur Skips Court Again; She's In Hospital, Say Lawyers

 BJP lawmaker Pragya Singh Thakur failed to appear before a court in Mumbai today - for the second time this week - in connection with the 2008 Malegaon blast case.
-Her lawyers told the court that she was unwell and had to be taken to hospital.
+Her lawyer Prashant Magoo told the court she was suffering from high blood pressure and was therefore unable to travel.
+The court granted exemption for the day but directed Pragya Thakur to appear tomorrow or "face consequences".

 The saffron-robed parliamentarian from Bhopal is one of the main accused in the case.
 Six people were killed and nearly 100 were injured after a bomb strapped to a motorcycle exploded on September 29 in Maharashtra's Malegaon.